NBA Analyst Explains Why Celtics Will Beat No. 1 Seed Bucks In Eastern Conference Semifinals

 — Jay King (@ByJayKing) April 25, 2019

 The Celtics may have gone through lots of ups and downs during the regular season, but they aren’t a team that can be underestimated in the playoffs.
-After a season filled with drama and frustrations, the Celtics are finally playing as a team and Kyrie Irving is starting to show a better connection with his young teammates like Jaylen Brown and Jayson Tatum.
-It’s also worth noting that the Celtics have a deeper roster depth than the Bucks.
+After a season filled with drama and frustration, the Celtics are finally playing as a team and Irving is starting to show a better connection with his young teammates like Jaylen Brown and Jayson Tatum.
+It’s also worth noting that the Celtics have a deeper roster than the Bucks.

 No matter what the outcome of the Bucks-Celtics series will be, it is highly unlikely that the team advancing to the Eastern Conference Finals will be unscathed.
-Game 1 between the Celtics and the Bucks will be on Sunday night at Fiserv Forum.
+Game 1 between the Celtics and the Bucks will be on Sunday night at Fiserv Forum in Milwaukee.